Email marketing remains one of the most reliable ways to engage your market and eventually turn recipients into customers.

 Using Salesforce to Improve Your Email Marketing Platform’s Results

-Email marketing platforms, such as GetResponse, will still be in charge of automating the next email message in a chain, but you can use Salesforce to send much more customized emails based on where they are in the sales funnel, information you have about them and actions they’ve taken such as purchase history.
+Email marketing platforms, such as GetResponse, will still be in charge of automating the next email message in a chain, but you can use Forms integrated to send much more customized emails based on where they are in the sales funnel, information you have about them and actions they’ve taken such as purchase history.

 The combination of these platforms will also give your marketing and sales team a far more comprehensive view of how your leads behave.
 This, too, will make it easier to improve everything from your actual emails to the offers you use to nurture these leads.
 If you have no experience in marketing then you can contact Conversant Media for professional assistance.

 2 Ways to Use Field Change Triggers During Your Email Campaigns